BONSAMURAIS/hackathons/README.md

 * Follow the BONSAI specifications for transparent, reproducible, and open models
 * Inputs and outputs follow the BONSAI RDF ontology

-Deliverable: Complete working model by the end of the hackathon.
+Deliverable: [Complete working model](https://github.com/BONSAMURAIS/bentso/issues/4) by the end of the hackathon, [draft library](https://github.com/BONSAMURAIS/bentso/issues/3) before start of hackathon.

 Stretch goal: Can be packaged in Docker and run as a web service.

 Group members: Arthur, Brandon, Carlos, Chris, Elias
 Coordinator: Chris

-### reproducibility
+### Reproducibility

-The goal of this working group is to provide transparency and reproducibility of the work products of the hackathon.
+The goal of this working group is to provide standards and best practices for making transparent and reproducible models, both for use in BONSAI and for the LCA/IE community in general.

 According to the dependency chart, *reproducible models*:
  - must generate "technical standards" for the bentso model and the SimaPro IO model